peteraritchie/peteraritchie.github.io/_posts/2018-07-02 Innovation.md

 # Innovation
 ## What is innovative?

-> For our purposes, let’s define it as a &ldquo;big new&rdquo; for your business or a &ldquo;big different&rdquo; in how you operate your business.
+> For our purposes, letâ€™s define it as a &ldquo;big new&rdquo; for your business or a &ldquo;big different&rdquo; in how you operate your business.

 &horbar;&nbsp;[https://web.archive.org/web/20170105015034/http://www.forbes.com:80/sites/darden/2014/08/04/why-is-innovation-so-hard/#4fd5e64046fd](https://web.archive.org/web/20170105015034/http:/www.forbes.com:80/sites/darden/2014/08/04/why-is-innovation-so-hard/#4fd5e64046fd)